Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-These are traditional flour tortillas and taste so much better than store-bought.
-There a lot easier to make than you would think, too, just like when you make your own homemade pizza dough!
-I’ve tested a lot of homemade flour tortilla recipes over the past couple of months and this one is the best.
+These soft flour tortillas taste so much better than store-bought.
+They are easy to make, too, just like when you make your own homemade pizza dough!
+I’ve tested a lot of recipes over the past couple of months and this one is the best flour tortilla recipe.

 Find the full printable recipe with specific measurements below.